kubewarden/docs/docs/security/01-intro.md

 # Security

-This section covers security topics related with the Kubewarden project itself.
+This section covers security topics related to the Kubewarden project.